-Assembly of larger tracts of land was incentivised, with progressively high development rights (FSI).
-The plan also introduced tools such as Accommodation Reservation, Transferable Development Rights (TDR) and land adjustment models such as Town Planning Schemes.
+Assembly of larger tracts of land was incentivised, with progressively high development rights (FSI).29 The plan also introduced tools such as Accommodation Reservation,30 Transferable Development Rights (TDR)31 and land adjustment models such as Town Planning Schemes.
 In addition, it planned to develop BKC as an International Financial Centre, encouraged urban renewal and redevelopment of older dilapidated areas, and made provisions for in-situ upgradation of and tenure for slums that were eventually meant to be redeveloped (MCGM 2015).

 The first revision of Bombay's 1964 Development Plan began in the mid-1980s, and after considerable controversy and conflict, was sanctioned in 1991 (Nainan 2014).
 Like its predecessors, the 1991 plan aimed to restrict the city's population to 9.8 million in its 20-year plan period; it prescribed a low and uniform FSI of 1.33 for the Island City, and 1.0 for the suburbs.
 The plan incorporated tools such as Accommodation Reservation, where development rights were granted to the private sector as incentives to fulfil what are essentially public functions.
 However, the Development Control Rules (DCRs) for the 1991 plan were amended several times to accommodate market-based policies for slum redevelopment, redevelopment of dilapidated buildings, redevelopment of old public housing stock, redevelopment of textile mill land, and for the creation of social infrastructure.
-These amendments undermined the very purpose of restrictive development controls, making the tweaking of development rules the "distinct and primary modality of urban devel-
+These amendments undermined the very purpose of restrictive development controls, making the tweaking of development rules the "distinct and primary modality of urban develthe built-up floor area of a building and the area of its plot.

-Curiously, while one of the main objectives of the Regional Plan was to relocate offices to New Bombay and decongest the Island City, the state government simultaneously pursued the Back Bay Scheme that would create more office space in South Bombay.
+28 Curiously, while one of the main objectives of the Regional Plan was to relocate offices to New Bombay and decongest the Island City, the state government simultaneously pursued the Back Bay Scheme that would create more office space in South Bombay.
 Banerjee-Guha (1994) points out that the two incompatible plans were backed by the same business interests, as they stood to profit from both.